 I am a PhD researcher in the Department of Political and Social Sciences of the European University Institute in Florence, where I work on welfare state sustainability and reform from an inter-generational perspective.

-I graduated in Tourism Management in 2012.
+I haven’t always been a political scientist: I graduated in Tourism Management in 2012.
 After that, I lived in Paris for three years, where I worked as an account manager in the tourism sector and deeply fell in love with the city.

 Driven by my interest in politics, economics and international affairs, I left my job in 2015 and decided to go back to university: I then moved to Maastricht, where I studied a pre-master degree in European Studies.
 I then got a scholarship for the College of Europe in Bruges, where I obtained my MA in European Public Policy Analysis and later worked for a year as an Academic Assistant in the European Political and Governance Studies Department.